sgregnt/sgregnt.github.io/_pages/about.md

 ## Past research interests

 In the past I worked in logic design and hardware engineering.
-This started with research project at the Techinion Israel where we designed a (near real time logic circuit for RSA enchription)[https://ieeexplore.ieee.org/abstract/document/5386066].
-For the next 9 year I worked as a board designer and FPGA engineer.
+I did a research project at the [Techinion](https://www.technion.ac.il/en/home-2/) where we designed [a near real time logic circuit for RSA enchription](https://ieeexplore.ieee.org/abstract/document/5386066).
+For the period betwen 2006-2015 year I worked as a board designer and FPGA engineer and team leader.